Guyra Snowfalls

 Strong westerly winds following a cold front brought showers, sleet and snow

 during the day.
-There were several light snow showers
+There were several light snow showers up until around 3pm

-up until around 3pm interspersed with rain and sleet showers.
-The snow did not
+interspersed with rain and sleet showers.
+The snow did not settle.
+The maximum

-between -10C and -15C.
+-15C.
 The average wind speed at 3pm was 57 km per hour.

 Photographs of this event by Australian Severe Weather here.